XiongWT1024/NLPNLPF001x-NUS--self-study/README.md

 # NLP self study material
-This is about the assigment in the EDX course: Natural Language Processing: Foundations (NUS)
+This is about the assigments in the EDX course: Natural Language Processing: Foundations (NUS)